NamNamIoT/ESP32/README.md

 ## At here , you are ready 👌 to execute the sample code for the ESP32 board
-####  ⚠️ WARNING: Prepare yourself a cup of coffee ☕☕☕, because the next is a fascinating journey with Canopus board 🤪.
-You will be stronger after working through the next 12 examples.
 #### [Blink led](#Blink)
 #### [Read modbus slave via RTU](#Modbus_Slave)
 Read modbus slave via TCP/IP